 What to take

-Canada is notorious for freezing cold wintery conditions, so do make sure that you pack appropriate clothing.
+Canada is notorious for freezing cold winter conditions, so do make sure that you pack appropriate clothing.
 However, even during other seasons, the weather can change easily, so be prepared for anything and you’ll probably have it covered.

-Canada accepts most debit and credit cards, but do be sure to take some cash with you too.
+Canada accepts most debit and credit cards, but do be sure to take some quick cash to fund holiday with you too.
 Look for a positive time in the exchange rate to get the most Canadian dollars for your money.
 Although it is vital to have some cash, be sure not to take too much.
 There are some towns and cities near the USA border, which accept U.S. dollars.
 So, if you have some stashed away since your last visit, take them with you to spend if you are able.